I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dot11wdi/ns-dot11wdi-_wdi_tx_metadata.md

 Specifies if the frame is for a unicast recipient address.

+`bAllowLegacyRates`

+Specifies if legacy rates should be used for transmitting the frame.

+`Ethertype`

+Specifies the Ethertype of the frame.

+`bTxCompleteRequired`

+Specifies if an <a href="..\dot11wdi\nc-dot11wdi-ndis_wdi_tx_send_complete_ind.md">NdisWdiTxSendCompleteIndication</a> is required for this frame.

+`PnLength`

+Specifies the PnLength for the frame.
+This is only applicable to Requeued/Replayed TX frames.
+Otherwise, set to zero.

+`TxCost`

+Specifies the number of credits required to dequeue the frame.

+`ExemptionAction`

+Specifies the <a href="..\dot11wdi\ne-dot11wdi-_wdi_exemption_action_type.md">WDI_EXEMPTION_ACTION_TYPE</a> value for this frame.

 `MpduPn`

 Specifies the MpduPn for the frame.
 This is only applicable to Requeued/Replayed TX frames.
 Otherwise, set to zero.

-`PeerID`

-Peer ID of the frame (only if <b>TargetPriorityQueueing</b> is false).

-`PnLength`

-Specifies the PnLength for the frame.
-This is only applicable to Requeued/Replayed TX frames.
-Otherwise, set to zero.

-`PortID`

-Port ID of the frame.

 `ReplayIHVReserved0`